-Print Name Date

-Signature of Convener (e.g. Faculty Senate Preside

-Reason for Formation (e.g. Faculty Senate motion, motion of general Faculty, etc.)
+Send completed form to the Chair of the Faculty Organization Committee Print Name Date Signature of Convener (e.g. Faculty Senate President, Dean, etc.) Reason for Formation (e.g. Faculty Senate motion, motion of general Faculty, etc.) Membership: Charge of the Committee: Name of the Committee: Date of Creation: Note: the duration of the committee cannot exceed two years.

-Membership:

-Charge of the Committee:

-Name of the Committee:

-Date of Creation: (Note: the duration of the committee cannot exceed) two years.
 Faculty Handbook §F.13)